 Jay Evans is a partner in the Firm’s Litigation Department.
 His practice encompasses a wide array of litigation and appellate matters.
-He regularly counsels clients on complex issues including products liability, contracts, real estate, trade secrets and restrictive covenants, and other business disputes.
+He regularly counsels clients on complex issues including management of national case inventories, products liability, contracts, real estate, trade secrets, restrictive covenants, and other business disputes.

-In his representations, he has handled all aspects of preparing for and litigating various matters, from pleadings and depositions, Frye/Daubert challenges, trials and appeals.
+In his representations, he has handled all aspects of preparing for and litigating various matters, from pleadings and depositions, Frye/Daubert challenges, trials, and appeals.
 A key element of Jay’s practice is his thorough understanding of his clients’ products, businesses, and goals.
-Jay partners with his clients to craft cost-effective, efficient strategies which will suit their legal and financial objectives.
+Jay collaborates with his clients to design cost-effective, efficient strategies that will suit their legal and financial objectives.
 Whether litigating a serious product defect case, negotiating and interpreting contracts, or providing lease advice, he strives to help clients better position themselves in the legal arena and global marketplace by avoiding unnecessary litigation and comprehensively preparing for necessary or inevitable litigation.

 News & Publications